-Elaina Boytor - User Experience Researcher
+Elaina Boytor - Qualitative Education Researcher

 RESEARCH EXPERIENCE and INTERESTS

-I am a Research Analyst at LEAP Innovations, a Chicago-based non-profit that works with educators and innovators to create learning experiences, design environments and cultivate mindsets that are responsive to the interests, strengths, and needs of individual students.
+Currently, I am a Research Analyst at LEAP Innovations, a Chicago-based non-profit that works with educators and innovators to create learning experiences, design environments and cultivate mindsets that are responsive to the interests, strengths, and needs of individual students.
 At LEAP, I work on qualitative data collection, analysis, and evaluation of LEAP programs and the LEAP Personalized Learning Teacher and Student Surveys.

 Prior to LEAP, I was a Learning Experience Researcher at the Digital Youth Network at DePaul University in Chicago, where I focused on how educators and learners use blended learning as social and interactive mediums by combining Human-Computer Interaction and social science.
 I earned a Master of Science degree in Human-Computer Interaction from DePaul University and Bachelor of Arts degrees in Sociology and English from Loyola University Chicago.